rune-rs/rune/book/src/loops.md

 > Hint: If you want this one to end, you're gonna have to kill it with `CTRL+C`.

-We're also using an asynchronous function called `delay_for` above to avoid spamming our terminals too much.
+We're also using an asynchronous function called `sleep` above to avoid spamming our terminals too much.
 Well talk more about these in a later section.

 When broken out of, loops produce the value provided as an argument to the `break` keyword.
 By default, this is simply a unit `()`.

 ```rune
 {{#include ../../scripts/book/loops/loop_break.rn}}